Lilium48/Sheet2Bitwarden/README.md

 # Sheet2Bitwarden
 Python-based project that copies and pastes usernames and passwords to a vault on Bitwarden.
-This project allows a user to seamlessly transition usernames and passwords over to bitwarden by using the Google API.
+This project allows a user to seamlessly transition usernames and passwords over to Bitwarden by using the Google API.

 Despite this, there are some prerequisities and understanding before you begin:
 # Notes/Prerequisites